Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 Everything else evaluates as true.

 ---

 ### Function Definition and Function Invocation

 ###### Definition

-One way to defined functions is to declare them.
+One way to define functions is to declare them.
 A function declaration has the following structure:

 * The `function` keyword
 * The name of the function